PHIL: Well, John, I love to do this. We’ve done it a few times.

 JOHN: I remember that meeting.

-PHIL: That was the day and I thought if I have a chance at the break or afterwards, I’m going to suggest to you that you do a book on Lordship Salvation.
-And you said, “I already plan to and I’m going to title it, The Gospel According to Jesus.
+PHIL: And that was the day, and I thought if I have a chance at the break or afterwards, I’m going to suggest to you that you do a book on lordship salvation.
+And you said, “I already plan to, and I’m going to title it, The Gospel According to Jesus.
 And our relationship took off from there.
 So…

-JOHN: And in case you didn’t know, Phil is really the one who drives and directs Grace To You.
-So you owe a great debt to him for his ministry. (applause)
+JOHN: And in case you didn’t know, Phil is really the one who drives and directs Grace to You.
+So you owe a great debt to him for his ministry.

-Lord, we’re so grateful for this week, filled with so many blessings, so many reminders of your grace and goodness and so many good things from Your Word.
+PHIL: All right, okay.
+Let’s pray.
+Lord, we’re so grateful for this week, filled with so many blessings, so many reminders of your grace and goodness, and so many good things from Your Word.
 We pray, Lord, as we go from here that each of us would take with us what we’ve learned and put it to work for Your glory and for the glory of Christ in whose name we pray.
 Amen.